 I turned to this scripture because I want us to be impressed with how effective he is in his nefarious schemes—that even after one thousand years of not having his influence, and mankind living under the government of God so that men are fully capable of comparing properly, he is still able to deceive and lead people into warfare against God.
 I'll tell you, he is the greatest salesman of all time.

 As I mentioned at the beginning of this series, the motivation for this series came from Mr. Herbert Armstrong's 1978 article entitled "What You May Not Know."
-What Mr. Armstrong's point, his purpose, in that article was him trying to exhort us, or to give us understanding, so that we might appreciate our vulnerability.
+What Mr. Armstrong's point, his purpose, in that article was to exhort us, or to give us understanding, so that we might appreciate our vulnerability.
 The article was written because Mr. Armstrong felt that there were many in the ministry—it was aimed at the ministry primarily, not at the lay member—who did not appreciate that they, too, either had been deceived or were capable of being deceived.
 Apparently, some in the ministry had expressed to him that Satan didn't deceive them.
 The article was written so that we would take heed lest we felt that we were standing.

 The important thing to you and me is don't get so proud that you think that you can handle Satan easily.
 He has a great number of tools coming at us, but yet on the other hand, there is no need for us to be overly concerned about him either, where we are looking for demons behind every tree, every bush, as the cause of every problem that we have.
 We can do enough damage ourselves.
 But we do need to understand that he is around, that he is still active, and if we aren't aware, we can be vulnerable.